hipay/hipay-docs/hipay-enterprise-sdk-magento2/03-Prerequisites-and-recommendations.md

 ## Please note

-- Your HiPay Fullservice account must be configured before installing your Magento 2 module.
+- Your HiPay Enterprise account must be configured before installing your Magento 2 module.
-- To use this module, you will need valid HiPay Fullservice credentials: please contact HiPay to get them.
+- To use this module, you will need valid HiPay Enterprise credentials: please contact HiPay to get them.

 ## Acronyms and abbreviations